 In the 1980s, Upjohn began conducting extensive studies on minoxidil as a possible therapy for hair loss.
 The company conducted several research trials to verify the medication’s safety and effectiveness in promoting hair growth.

 The FDA in the United States authorized minoxidil as a treatment for male pattern baldness in 1988.
 The medication was first made available as a 2% topical solution under the brand name Rogaine.
-At the time, it was the first and only androgenetic alopecia (hereditary hair loss) medication approved by the FDA.
+At the time, it was the first and only medication for androgenetic alopecia (hereditary hair loss) approved by the FDA.

 The FDA’s 1991 approval of the product for female use greatly increased its potential market.
 Further clinical research demonstrating minoxidil’s efficacy in treating female hair loss was the foundation for this decision.